linyuxuanlin/Wiki_MkDocs/docs/en/Homelab-在线代码编辑器code-server.md

 ![](https://img.wiki-power.com/d/wiki-media/img/202304132214418.png)

-**code-server** is a VS Code that can run in a browser.
-Compared to the desktop version, the advantage is that you can code online with any device, including devices such as mobile phones and tablets that cannot directly install VS Code.
+**code-server** is a browser-based version of VS Code.
+Its advantage over the desktop version is that you can code online with any device, including mobile phones and tablets, which cannot directly install VS Code.

 ## Deployment (Docker Compose)